Fua Mulaku Havitta

-The Fua Mulaku Havitta, by H.C.P.
-Bell, in 1922.

 Fua Mulaku Havitta (formerly Dhadimagi Havitta) is the ruin of a Buddhist chaitya whose main feature is its ruined stupa.
 The Havitta is located at the northeastern end of Fuvahmulah, Maldives.
 It was historically located in Dhadimagu ward of the island, in an area which has now been annexed to Hoadhadu ward.
 Being the most important center of the Buddhist community in the pre-Islamic period, Dhadimagu was the last ward of the island to have accepted Islam.
 It was after the acceptance of Islam by the residents of Dhadimagu ward that the Havitta was buried under a mound of sand and one of the temples in the area was converted into a mosque to be known as Gemmiskiy.
 This happened in the early 1200s under the leadership of Abu Bakr Naib, who completed the conversion process in Fuvahmulah started by his great grandfather Yoosuf Naib in the year 1145 CE.

 In 1922, when H.C.P.
 Bell saw the ruin, the big Havitta was of about 40 feet in height.
 A smaller mound, about 15 feet in height, was located nearby.
 In 1982, their shapes had already been lost because of the damage done by careless diggings to find valuable artifacts or for bungled research purposes, which according to islanders' reports had been made in the 1940s.

 Until the late 18th century, the residents of Dhadimagu used to live in the proximity of Havitta and surrounding areas.
 From then onwards, the area started to be used primarily for farming and plantation while the people chose to live only in the southern areas of the ward.
 Names of the houses which were there in the Havitta area, the families who lived in those houses and plantations of those families in the area, which were passed down from generation to generation can still be traced from related documents and genealogical writings.
 Apart from that, it can be established from the local oral traditions and the writings of H.C.P Bell, Luthfee and other historians that the Havitta area is historically located in Dhadimagu ward.